Chart Color Schemes

 Health performance in Baranduda is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Health data indicates significant health challenges in Baranduda, with notably higher prevalence of common conditions compared to averages.
+Health data indicates significant health challenges in Baranduda, with a notably higher prevalence of common health conditions compared to averages, particularly amongst older age groups.

-Older age cohorts experience these issues to an even greater extent.
-Approximately 51% (~2,187 people) have private health cover, which is relatively low.
-The most prevalent medical conditions are arthritis (9.9%) and mental health issues (9.8%).
-Conversely, 64.2% of residents report no medical ailments, similar to the 64.1% in Rest of Vic.
-Baranduda has 18.4% (793 people) aged 65 and over, lower than the 20.7% in Rest of Vic.
-However, health outcomes among seniors require more attention than those for the broader population.
+Approximately 51% (~2,109 people) of the total population has private health cover, which is relatively low.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 9.9% and 9.8% of residents respectively.
+Conversely, 64.2% of residents report no medical ailments, compared to 64.1% in the Rest of Vic.
+Baranduda has 18.4% (764 people) of residents aged 65 and over, lower than the 20.7% in Rest of Vic.
+However, health outcomes among seniors require more attention due to presenting challenges.

 Frequently Asked Questions - Health